murex/mikado-testbuilders-kata/docs/Animation_Guide.md

 ### Turn and talk Energizer

-People will need to pair for programming, so it's a good icebreaker to get them to meet and discuss the topic at the beginning
+People will need to mob for programming, so it's a good icebreaker to get them to meet and discuss the topic at the beginning

 ### Rapid Response during Lectures